LucianoStradiot/BaSP-M2023/README.md

 for the landing page, in a responsive way so it fits on any resolution (Mobile,  Tablet, Desktop), to the original design proposed in figma the first week.

+### WEEK - 05

+* In this week we will do some exercises of JavaScript divided into different js files in the folder "exercises".
+This will be displayed on the console in an index.html file.

 _New content will be added every week to improve it and eventually reach the expected result._